 "That's actually why I'm here," replies Haymitch.
-"I collaborated with Plutarch Heavensbee on hiring skilled workers, and now I'm interested in providing for the district in any way I can."
+"I collaborated with Plutarch Heavensbee on hiring skilled workers.
+I'm willing to provide for the district in any way I can."

-Wiping sweat from his forehead, Thom looks over Haymitch and says, "Well, I speak on behalf of the crew that we appreciate the service.
+Thom looks Haymitch over, wiping sweat from his forehead.
+"Well, I speak on behalf of the crew that we appreciate the service.
 So you're here to report to Heavensbee what we need?"

 "I'm able to help without him.
 Although he's our best Capitol contact, this ain't really his job.
 He's too busy with other projects to be involved in everything we do," Haymitch explains, hoping he didn't draw much attention to we by either mumbling or emphasizing it.
 "Anyone here in charge that can give me the rundown before and after the new volunteers?"

 "Over there's the overseer," offers Rem, as Thom's chewing, nodding toward a man hunched over something beside a Three engineer.

 Thom says, "He's had a hand in almost everything since early spring."

 "Props to him," approves Haymitch.
 "Is he a native?"
 Leading cleanup and reconstruction was an intimidating task.
 Anyone willing to do that must have a love for the place.

 "Yeah, he was a mining captain - Captain Carter."

 By now they're walking to a tent where the group of leaders are gathered.
 Haymitch stops short.
 "Carter?" he repeats.